baseprime/grapnel/README.md

 # Grapnel Features

 - Supports routing using `pushState` or `hashchange` concurrently
-- Supports Named Parameters similar to Sinatra, Restify, and Express
+- Supports Named Parameters similar to Express, Sinatra, and Restify
 - Middleware Support
-- Works on the client or server-side
+- Works on the client or server side
 - RegExp Support
-- RequreJS/AMD, Browserify, and CommonJS Compatibility
 - Supports `#` or `#!` for `hashchange` routing
 - Unobtrusive, supports multiple routers on the same page
 - No dependencies